A bad smell before your period often stems from hormonal changes affecting vaginal pH and the balance of normal bacteria.

 If lifestyle tweaks don’t cut it and bad smell before period persists or worsens, treatment might be necessary:

-• Poor Hygiene-Related Odors: Enhanced cleaning routines plus breathable clothing resolve most cases without medication.
+- Poor Hygiene-Related Odors: Better cleansing habits, prompt changing of menstrual products, and breathable clothing resolve many mild cases without medication.

-Always consult healthcare professionals before starting treatments since improper use of antibiotics/antifungals may worsen symptoms long-term by disrupting microbiome further.
+Always consult a healthcare professional before starting treatments, since improper use of antibiotics or antifungals may worsen symptoms long-term or delay the right diagnosis.

 The Role of Probiotics in Managing Vaginal Odor Pre-Menstruation